 This course introduces the basic physics governing the climate of planets, the Earth in particular but with some consideration of other planets.
 Topics include atmospheric thermodynamics of wet and dry atmospheres, the hydrological cycle, blackbody radiation, molecular absorption in the atmosphere, the basic principles of radiation balance, and diurnal and seasonal cycles.
 Students solve problems of increasing complexity, moving from pencil-and-paper problems to programming exercises, to determine surface and atmospheric temperatures and how they evolve.
 An introduction to scientific programming is provided, but the fluid dynamics of planetary flows is not covered.
 This course is part of the College Course Cluster program: Climate Change, Culture and Society.

-Instructor(s): Liz Moyer Terms Offered: Autumn
+Instructor(s): E. Moyer Terms Offered: Autumn

-Prerequisite(s): Prior physics course (preferably PHYS 13300 and 14300) and knowledge of calculus required; prior geophysical sciences course not required.
+Prerequisite(s): Prior physics course (preferably PHYS 13300 and 14300) and knowledge of calculus required.
+Prior programming experience helpful but not required.

 Equivalent Course(s): GEOS 34220